 However, if the matter cannot be resolved to the student's satisfaction, or if the student elects to not directly talk to the faculty member, Georgia Tech has specific procedures for resolution of the conflict.
-Therefore, as a second resort, the student can voice a complaint with the School of Psychology Chair, or any member of the Graduate Policy Committee, acting as an ombudsperson.
-The Chair or ombuds will then discuss the complaint with the faculty member.
-If the complaint is determined to have merit, a plan of action to correct the cause of the complaint will be coordinated jointly between the Chair/ombuds and the faculty member.
+Therefore, as a second resort, the student can voice a complaint with the School of Psychology Chair, or Graduate Chair.
+The Chair will then discuss the complaint with the faculty member.
+If the complaint is determined to have merit, a plan of action to correct the cause of the complaint will be coordinated jointly between the Chair/ and the faculty member and student.